 What is it about grifters and scam artists that audiences can't get enough of?
 From the infamous Fyre Festival, which spawned two documentaries, to the fictionalized (yet familiar) swindlers in Kajillionaire, the film and TV industry is fertile terrain for stories of scams gone wrong.
 The latest entry to the canon of con will be particularly intriguing to fans of Shondaland mainstays like Grey's Anatomy or Bridgerton.
 Shonda Rhimes is producing the series Inventing Anna — the true story of New York scammer Anna Sorokin, who defrauded friends and hotels while riding on her reputation as a mysteriously wealthy young woman.
-Production is officially underway, so here's what you need to know about the upcoming show:
+Netflix just released its first official trailer, so here's what you need to know about the upcoming show:

 The Inventing Anna Plot